ansel1/merry/README.md

         // associated an http code
         err.WithHTTPCode(400)

-        // Copy (used above) always captures a fresh stacktrace and a new instance
-        // of RichError
-        // Wrap converts any error to a RichError, doing nothing if the error
+        // Wrap converts any error to a RichError.
+If the error was not
-        // is already a RichError.
-Use it to typecast to RichError, or wrap an error
+        // already a RichError, it captures a stacktrace perr := parser.Parse("blah")
-        // from another library
-        perr := parser.Parse("blah")
         err = Wrap(perr, 0)